-I often wonder why we speak to ourselves the way we do when we would never speak to our children, family and friends the same way.
+I often wonder why we speak to ourselves the way we do when we would never speak to our children, family or friends the same way.

 And we would never wish negative thoughts on anyone either.